 -

 Atlassian Intelligence: This is the core AI engine working behind the scenes in Jira, Confluence, and other Atlassian products.
-Its main job is to handle tasks like generating content, summarizing long comment threads, and understanding plain-language questions so you don’t have to write code.
+Its main job is to handle tasks like generating content, summarizing long comment threads, and understanding plain-language questions to make data more accessible.

 -